What Tile Is Best To Pair With A Subway Tile?

 While undeniably stunning, marble subway tiles come with a few considerations.
 Their natural stone composition makes them a higher-cost option compared to ceramic or porcelain tiles.
 Additionally, marble requires sealing to protect it from stains and etching.
 However, for those seeking a luxurious and timeless look, the benefits outweigh the considerations.

 Marble subway tiles are best suited for wall applications like backsplashes and shower surrounds due to their potential for scratching and etching.
-However, with proper sealing and care, they can also be used on low-traffic areas like bathroom walls or powder rooms.
+With proper sealing and care, they can also be used in less frequently used areas, such as bathroom walls or powder rooms.

 Modern and Bold Pairings